mett29/DataViz/docs/report.md

 ### Italy

+These sections contain an analysis of the citizens' access and approach to technology, as well as of the technological innovation in the Italian enterprises across the country.
+The goal is to show what is the current infrastructural level, and to understand if and where the most recent technologies are impacting the citizens' everyday lives as well as changing the way of working of the Italian production sector.

-#### 1. Household internet access and sentiment
+##### 1. Household internet access and sentiment

 This section focuses on the disparities in Italian people's approach towards technology, internet and e-commerce, capturing the findings of the most recent survey (2019), as well as the evolution of some parameters across the years.

 The data is obtained from the sample survey "Aspects of daily life", which is part of an integrated system of social surveys - The Multipurpose Surveys on Household - and collects fundamental information on individual and household daily life.
-From 1993 to 2003 the survey was conducted annually, with data collected during the month of November.
-In 2004 the survey did not take place and, starting from 2005, it was run every year in February.

 The survey provides information on the citizens' habits and the problems they face in every day life.
 The thematic areas are on different social aspects, allowing to assess the quality of individual life: here we specifically focus on the citizens' internet access.